 "Anyone who edits their own copy has a fool for an editor."

-and non-native speakers of English alike.
-I review the draft and make the necessary changes to improve logic and clarity of the piece.
-I achieve this by correcting sentence structure, reviewing and correcting for awkward phrasing, converting passive to active voice, trimming down wordy sentences, maintaining consistency of terminology usage, and applying journal style.
+I provide substantive editing of medical documents written in American English for native and non-native speakers of English alike.
+I review the draft and make the necessary changes to improve logic and clarity through correcting sentence structure, converting passive to active voice, trimming down wordy sentences, maintaining consistency of terminology usage, and applying journal style.